-In the United States, the Delcath Melblez Kit is subject to regulation as a combination product composed of both a drug product and device product.
-In August 2012, the Company submitted its NDA for the Melblez Kit under Section 505(b)(2) of the FFDCA seeking an indication for the percutaneous intraarterial administration of melphalan for use in the treatment of patients with metastatic melanoma in the liver, and subsequently amended the indication it is seeking to ocular melanoma metastatic to the liver.
+In the United States, the Melphalan HDS system is subject to regulation as a combination product composed of both a drug product and device product.
+In August 2012, the Company submitted its New Drug Application (NDA) under Section 505(b)(2) of the Federal Food and Drug Cosmetic Act (FFDCA), seeking an indication for the percutaneous intra-arterial administration of melphalan for use in the treatment of patients with metastatic melanoma in the liver, and subsequently amended the indication it is seeking to ocular melanoma metastatic to the liver for the product under the proposed trade name Melblez Kit.
 The Company's NDA was accepted for filing by the FDA on October 15, 2012.